triuk/Valheim-Mod-Manager/README.md

 ---

-## Done!

-You now have a **Valheim dedicated server** with:

-✅ LinuxGSM automation

-✅ BepInEx modding framework

-✅ Valheim Mod Manager for easy mod handling

-As a bonus, you can have another instance following the same instructions, just by creating different user eg. `adduser vhserver2` with different port defined in STEP 5 eg. `port="2458"`.
+## 13. Running multiple servers
+Follow the same instructions, just:
+- Create different user eg. `adduser vhserver2`
+- STEP 3 before running the script you must change gamedir in

+  `nano Valheim-Mod-Manager/config.yml`

+  to the new user eg.

+  `gamedir: '/home/vhserver2/serverfiles/'`

+- STEP 5 define different port.
+Remember the server always use two: port and port+1, so if the first server was `port="2456"` (2457), this one must be eg. `port="2458"` (2459)
+- STEP 10 include new ports in the firewall

 ---